magento/magento2-samples/sample-module-interception/README.md

 ## Technical features

-### Plugin Subject
+### Plugin Types

-The code being modified by the plugins is a simple capitalization method, located in \Magento\SampleInterception\Model\Intercepted.
-Three empty classes extend this.
-In order to clearly demonstrate each plugin acting in isolation from other plugins, each plugin is only assigned to one of the classes, and will modify the method's behavior when called through that class.

-### Plugins

 The format of a plugin method in Magento is (before|after|around)<NameOfModifiedMethod>.
 Each plugin adds wrapper tags to the content it modifies.
+The following three plugins demonstrate these different types.

+The code being modified is a simple capitalization method, located in \Magento\SampleInterception\Model\Intercepted.
+Several empty classes extend this.
+In order to clearly demonstrate each plugin acting in isolation from other plugins, each plugin is only assigned to one of the classes, and will modify the method's behavior when called through that class.

 #### Before Plugin